HACC2018/ohia.ai/client/README.md

 1. Add Cordova Quasar Mode to the Quasar `/client` folder: `quasar mode -a cordova`.
 1. Change into the newly generated `/client/src-cordova` folder.
 1. Add a Cordova platform (can also replace `ios` with `android`): `cordova platform add ios`.

+## Troubleshooting

+### Code Signing Error: ohia.ai has conflicting provisioning settings

+1. If you keep getting this error when running `npm run prod-ios`:
+    ```
+    Code Signing Error: ohia.ai has conflicting provisioning settings. ohia.ai is automatically signed for development, but a conflicting code signing identity iPhone Distribution has been manually specified.
+Set the code signing identity value to "iPhone Developer" in the build settings editor, or switch to manual signing in the project editor.
+    Code Signing Error: Code signing is required for product type 'Application' in SDK 'iOS 12.0'
+    ```
+1. Open the file `/client/src-cordova/platforms/ios/cordova/build-release.xcconfig` and change from:
+    ```
+    CODE_SIGN_IDENTITY = iPhone Distribution
+    CODE_SIGN_IDENTITY[sdk=iphoneos*] = iPhone Distribution
+    ```
+    to:
+    ```
+    CODE_SIGN_IDENTITY = iPhone Developer
+    CODE_SIGN_IDENTITY[sdk=iphoneos*] = iPhone Developer
+    ```
+1. Then run `npm run prod-ios` again.